redruin1/factorio-draftsman/docs/source/reference/environment/script.rst

     -v, --verbose         Report additional information to stdout when available.

 All commands have the ``GAME_PATH`` and ``MODS_PATH`` arguments (which allow you to specify where Draftsman should look for it's data) and the ``verbose`` argument for printing additional useful information.
-Each command also has it's own ``-h``, which allows you to inspect each one in more detail.
+Each command also has it's own help command (``-h``), which allows you to inspect each one in more detail.

 ``draftsman list``
 ------------------